antrea-io/antrea/docs/network-flow-visibility.md

     # to the Antrea Flow Aggregator Service.
 If IP, it can be either IPv4 or IPv6.
     # However, IPv6 address should be wrapped with [].
     # If PORT is empty, we default to 4739, the standard IPFIX port.
-    # If no PROTO is given, we consider "tcp" as default.
-We support "tcp" and "udp"
+    # If no PROTO is given, we consider "tls" as default.
+We support "tls", "tcp" and
-    # L4 transport protocols.
+    # "udp" protocols. "tls" is used for securing communication between flow exporter and
+    # flow aggregator.
-    #flowCollectorAddr: "flow-aggregator.flow-aggregator.svc:4739:tcp"
+    #flowCollectorAddr: "flow-aggregator.flow-aggregator.svc:4739:tls"

     # Provide flow poll interval as a duration string.
 This determines how often the
     # flow exporter dumps connections from the conntrack module.
 Flow poll interval